 The 2018 Stand Against Racism featured the Regional Coalition Against Hate.
 Representatives from coalition member agencies shared stories and their experiences with having Courage Under Fire.
 Community members had the opportunity to learn more about the coalition, including how to get involved.

 Stand Against Racism 2017: Women of Color Leading Change

-The 2017 event on April 27, 2017 featured spoken work poet Kendall Young, the (CA) ^2Dance Crew and addresses from local community leaders including United Way’s Stephanie Byred, Ashleee Consulting’s Aerierl Ashlee, UC Law’s Center for Race, Gender, and Social Justice’s Emily Houh, Santa Maria Community Service’s Luz Elena Schemmel, and Hamilton County Coroner Dr. Lakshmi Sammarco
+The 2017 event on April 27, 2017, featured spoken word poet Kendall Young, the (CA) ^2Dance Crew and addresses from local community leaders including United Way’s Stephanie Byred, Ashleee Consulting’s Aerierl Ashlee, UC Law’s Center for Race, Gender, and Social Justice’s Emily Houh, Santa Maria Community Service’s Luz Elena Schemmel, and Hamilton County Coroner Dr. Lakshmi Sammarco

 Stand Against Racism 2016: On A Mission for Girls of Color

 The 2016 theme was On A Mission for Girls of Color! to amplify the national discussion about the impacts of institutional and structural racism on the lives of girls of color.